W4RH4WK/Sekiro-Refresh-Rate-Fix/README.md

 ## Elden Ring

 Apparently this also works for Elden Ring - do note that Elden Ring supports online multiplayer and anti-cheat.
-So, be sure the only use the DLLs when playing offline with anti-cheat disabled.
+So, be sure to only use the DLLs when playing offline with anti-cheat disabled.
 However, the DLLs are actually not needed if you are using [Flawless Widescreen](https://www.flawlesswidescreen.org/).
 Their plugin takes care of the FPS lock.